 If you’re looking for a chemical-free alternative, go for a product like Attirecare’s Red Wine Spray.

 This can be used on anything from furniture and carpets to clothes, and is made from eco-friendly and biodegradable ingredients.
 It also comes in fully recyclable packaging.

 The climate conscious spray will remove the toughest, most stubborn of marks so you don't have lingering Pinot Noir on the couch all Christmas.

 Just remember to shake it well before use and dab the area with a clean, damp cloth until the stain has completely shifted.
 Red wine stains, be gone.

-According to the Environmental Protection Agency (EPA), cleaning constituents can expose aquatic species to toxicity and cause “adverse reproductive effects.”
-In a similar vein, many hygiene products like exfoliators, tooth pastes and body washes release micro beads, tiny pieces of plastic that easily pass water filtration systems and end up in the sea.
+According to the Environmental Protection Agency (EPA), cleaning constituents can expose aquatic species to toxicity and cause “adverse reproductive effects”.
+In a similar vein, many hygiene products such as exfoliators, tooth pastes and body washes release micro beads, tiny pieces of plastic that easily pass water filtration systems and end up in the sea.

 When it comes to plastic, while just over eight in ten people wish they had access to more refillable household products, only one in six are currently buying them, according to research by Unilever.

 Opting for refillable products is a great way to reduce your plastic consumption or, even better, opt for greener home remedies.